Spicery/ginger/design/fn2code/fn2code-plan.rst

 The C++ applications have got quite a set style to the way they are written.
 I haved created the skeleton for the C++ version, including editing the make scripts, which isn't intuitive.
+This skeleton currently just invokes the installed prototype.

 Dividing Up Tasks
 -----------------
+LH: Python prototype and unit tests
+LH: C++ version
+LH: Tech note on implementation (in the design folder)
+LH: Programmer guide (on Gingerdocs)
+SFKL: minxml.py [done]
+SFKL: C++ skeleton [done]
+SFKL: Install scripts [done]
+SFKL: Modify Ginger Runtime to implement new flags
+SFKL:

 .. _Sprint 0.9.3: https://trello.com/b/a60qNt0K/ginger-sprint-093